Entropy zero area preserving diffeomorphisms of $S^2$: The Set of Annuli

-\proof Suppose at first that $\cR = \emptyset$.
+\proof Suppose at first that $\cR = \emptyset$ and hence that there is only one domain.
 Items (1) and (4) are obvious.
-Every neighborhood of $\ti y$ contains points in $\ti B(f)$ that are contained in distinct elements of $\U$.
-Lemma ~\ref{isolated puncture} and Lemma~\ref{limited near cycles} imply that such points have no common near cycles.
+Every neighborhood of $\ti y \in \ti Y$ contains points in $\ti B(f)$ that are contained in different elements of $\cA$.
+Lemma ~\ref{isolated puncture} and Corollary~\ref{limited near cycles} imply that such points have no common near cycles.
 Item (2) therefore follows from Remark~\ref{near cycle is open}.
 Item (3) follows from item (2) and the fact that every compact set has a finite cover by free disks.